 Patients receiving treatments A and B were matched using propensity scoring11 to balance differences in pre-index confounders.
 There are 1,674 matched pairs (i.e. 3,348 patients in total) receiving either treatment A or B. Patients were matched by strata, defined as 0, 1 or 2+ relapses in the six months post-index period.
 Patients receiving treatment A and B were matched one-to-one within strata.

 In keeping with standard practice, (unconstrained) logistic regressions were used to compute the propensity scores.
-A covariate was considered to be balanced if the absolute standardised difference in means between treatmen groups was less than 10% (a commonly applied threshold.12 The following covariates were balanced: Age, gender, region, physician specialty, pre-index use of MS disease modifying therapy, pre-index use of ampyra, pre-index MRI use, timing of pre-index costs (ms and non-ms) and key co-morbidities.
+A covariate was considered to be balanced if the absolute standardised difference in means between treatmen groups was less than 10% (a commonly applied threshold.12 The following covariates were balanced: Age, gender, region, physician specialty, pre-index use of MS disease modifying therapy, pre-index use of ampyra, pre-index MRI use, timing of pre-index costs (MS and non-MS) and key co-morbidities.

 Methods